Raymond Sandover: Early life and career

 Born on 28 March 1910 at Richmond, London, Sandover was educated at Rugby School and the University of Bonn.
 In 1929, he joined a Territorial battalion of the East Surrey Regiment.
 He qualified as a chartered accountant and went on to work for the family business in Perth, Western Australia.

-At the outbreak of the Second World War, Sandover volunteered to serve with the Second Australian Imperial Force.
+At the outbreak of the Second World War in September 1939, Sandover volunteered to serve with the Second Australian Imperial Force.
 Joining the 2/11th Infantry Battalion, he subsequently led them through the Battle of Crete.

 Battle of Crete

 Commanding the 2/11th Battalion, Sandover took up defensive positions in the hills around the airstrip of Rethymno, Crete, along with the 2/1st Battalion, supported by elements of 2/3rd Field Regiment, 2/1st Machine Gun Battalion and members of the Cretan Police.
 Lieutenant Colonel Ian Campbell, commander of the 2/1st Battalion, was appointed overall commander of the Rethymno Force.

 On 20 May 1941 German paratroopers landed on Crete.
 The fighting was severe at times as the Australian and Greek units fought to contain the German landings.

 Campbell's forces were doing well in comparison with allied efforts on other parts of the island.
 The 2/11th Battalion along with the Cretan Police were able to force back the German paratroopers to Perivolia in which the 2/11th Battalion, in a series of counter attacks, attempted to drive the German forces from the village.

 On 28 May the British main force was in full retreat.
 Messages to Lieutenant Colonel Campbell informing him of the retreat and evacuation never reached Rethymno.
 By 29 May the Rethymno force was trapped but had still denied German forces the airfield.

 On 29 May Lieutenant Colonel Campbell surrendered but Sandover gave his men the option of either surrendering or, after destroying their weapons, taking to the mountains and escaping from Crete in any way possible.
 Many of Sandover's men took the latter option and evaded capture, living in the mountains with assistance from the local civilian population.
+Sandover himself along with some of his men successfully avoided capture, finding shelter in the caves around Preveli Monastery, with help from the monks and townspeople.
+Months later he escaped Crete by submarine in late July 1941, possibly aboard the HMS Thrasher, although Sandover later claimed he left the island on the HMS Torbay.
+Both submarines were involved in the evacuation.